-If you’re looking to buy a franchise, it’s crucial for you to learn how to do it in the smartest way possible.
+If you’re looking to buy or start a franchise, it’s crucial for you to learn how to do it in the smartest way possible.

 One of the things you need to do is get as much information about the franchises you’re looking at-from the company’s point of view.